-Prerequisites: Audition Class Hours: 1 lecture, 3 lab
+Prerequisites: Audition Recommended Prep: MUS M10 Class Hours: 1 lecture.
+3 lab

-A selected group of singers who study and perform suitable choral music from all periods.
-In the Spring semester, the ensemble specializes in the performance of renaissance music including English and Italian madrigals, French chansons, German Liede, and sacred motets.
-The ensemble, known as Renaissance Singers, appears in English Tudor costumes, make numerous appearances at concerts and other community events.
+Prepares students to participate in a vocal ensemble that performs choral music from various time periods.
+Focuses on stylistic eras primarily from the Renaissance, including English and Italian madrigals, French chansons, German Lieder, and sacred motets.
+Enrollment by audition only.
 May be taken for a total of four (4) times for credit.
 Applies to Associate Degree.
-Transfer credit: CSU; UC

-MUS M13A - FUNDAMENTALS OF VOCAL TECHNIQUE I 2 UNITS
+MUS M13A - FUNDAMENTALS OF VOCAL TECHNIQUE I

 Begins development of vocal potential to correct faulty singing and to lay foundation for proper vocal production.
 Emphasizes vocal exercises as well as material sung in Italian, English and German.
 Designed for both majors and non-majors.
 Applies to Associate Degree.
-Transfer credit: CSU; UC
+Transfer credit: CSU: UC